dikortis/LetsTalkETC/Episodes/Episode_10.md

-and then you need to be able to come up with some sort of state transition function that allows you to convert the protocol into into a new configuration that's what we're trying to do but the liquor in the amount of time you have to spend to do that kind of work is
+and then you need to be able to come up with some sort of state transition function that allows you to convert the protocol into a new configuration that's what we're trying to do but the liquor in the amount of time you have to spend to do that kind of work is